oroinc/documentation/crm/user_guide/my_oro/my_user_emails.rst

 To find a specific record, click on the |IcFilter| filter and select the necessary search parameter from the list:

 .. image:: /user_guide/img/getting_started/emails/filters_dropdown.jpg
+   :alt: The screen shows how to click on the filter

 To save a page filtered according to the necessary criteria:

 1. Filter your emails according to your requirements using **Filters**.

 .. image:: /user_guide/img/getting_started/emails/filter.jpg
+   :alt: The screen shows how to filter your emails

 2. Click **Options**.
 3. Select **Save As/Save As Default**.

 .. image:: /user_guide/img/getting_started/emails/options_save_list.jpg
+   :alt: In options click save as

 4. Give your email page a name and click **Save**.

 .. image:: /user_guide/img/getting_started/emails/options_save.jpg
+   :alt: Name the page and click save

 5. The saved page should now appear on the list.

 .. image:: /user_guide/img/getting_started/emails/options_saved_example.jpg
+   :alt: New page is in the list

 .. note:: To synchronize your emails manually, click **Sync Emails** on the top right of the page with all emails.